-The Lake Partner Program is a great example of community water monitoring, bringing together community volunteers with a shared interest for lake preservation.
+The Lake Partner Program is a great example of community water monitoring, bringing together volunteers with a shared interest for lake preservation.

 Find out if sampling is happening at YOUR waterbody.
 If not, we hope you will consider becoming the newest Lake Partner Program volunteer!